antoinesion/toDO/docs/DOC_DEV.md

 bool tasksort_default(Task* t1, Task* t2); // sort for the list action
 ```

+Moreover, the file `src/task_utils.cpp` gives some filter and sorting functions, useful for `list` action.

-Finally, the `src/main.cpp` file achieve this 3 steps:
+Finally, the `src/main.cpp` file achieve these 3 steps:
 * It reads all the backup file to build a vector of the tasks as well as the map `id_to_ptr` seen in `includes/task.hpp`
 * It deals with the user action by calling the right function (`create`, `list`, etc.)
 * It writes in the backup file to save the potential changes